brucou/graph-adt/README.md

  - enumeration of all edge paths between two vertices, with a configurable maximum for edge repetition
+ - generic BFS and DFS graph **edge** search, which can be customized to implement some of the criteria presented thereabove

 This was chosen for pragmatic reasons.
 From this included algorithm, it is possible to implement most of the above-mentioned coverage criteria.